 Medium- and Heavy-Duty Vehicle Technology Development and Evaluation

 Freight transportation accounts for about 26% of all transportation-sector petroleum fuel use.
 Real-world-based guidance helps manufacturers develop and fleet managers select energy-efficient technologies and operational practices for medium- and heavy-duty vehicles.

 Vehicle-to-grid technology can balance intermittent renewable resources, enhance grid stability, reduce demand for costly peak-hour electricity, and address electric vehicle driving-range limits.
 Researchers are developing and evaluating fully integrated systems that connect cars, power grids, and renewable energy sources to deliver cleaner, more sustainable transportation options.

 Learn more about vehicle-to-grid technology.

 Fuel, Engine, and Infrastructure Co-Optimization

 Hydrogen fuel cell vehicles have the potential to provide an emissions-free transportation option.
-Hydrogen production, storage, and infrastructure RD&D, paired with fuel cell technologies research, are accelerating the progress of these vehicles to market.
+Hydrogen production, storage, and infrastructure R&D, paired with fuel cell technologies research, are accelerating the progress of bringing these vehicles to market.

 Reliability and Durability Research